-All recently used and unnecessary open Apps eat up the battery power and dramatically that kills your iOS device battery as well background App refresh grasp internet bandwidth.
-So that you have to do recharge battery using power outlet or through power bank.
-But I’m advising you that you must force close an App while you are not working on it.
-To do that you have to activate App Switcher (multitasking) screen on that you get all recently opened Apps in standby mode on iPhone, iPad.
+All recently used and unnecessary open Apps consume the battery power, dramatically killing your iOS device battery and background App refresh grasp internet bandwidth.
+So you must recharge the battery using a power outlet or a power bank.
+But I advise you to force close an App while you are not working on it.
+To do that, you have to activate App Switcher (multitasking) screen on which you get all recently opened Apps in standby mode on your iPhone, or iPad.

-Today, I’m sharing this article special dedicated to all iOS 11 iPad and iPhone users.
-You guys learn how to force close Apps in iOS 11 using 3D touch App Switcher with the touch screen or without the physical Home button.
+Today, I’m sharing this article special dedicated to all iOS/iPadOS for iPad and iPhone users.
+You guys learn how to force close Apps in iOS using 3D touch App Switcher with the touch screen or without the physical Home button.

-3 Methods to Force Close Apps on iOS 11: iPhone, iPad
+3 Methods to Force Close All Apps on Your Apple iPhone, or iPad

 Method #1.
-Regular method to view recently used and Force Close App in iOS 11 iPad and iPhone
+View Recently Used Apps and Force Close Apps on iPad and iPhone

 Step #1.
 Do double-click the home button to see all recently used Apps.

 Step #2.
 Next, swipe right or left to find the app that you want to force close.

 iPhone X: Use Screen Gesture to Activate App Switcher and Force Close app

 Tap and slide up your finger on the bottom horizontal app line; until you see the app’s card [App Switcher], tap and hold on the app until you see a red minus button on each app.
 [New Swipe up running app to force close it].
 Explore more: Force Close app on iPhone – Alternate ways.

 Method #2.
 Kill or Force Quite an App on iPhone using AssistiveTouch (ON-screen virtual home button) on iOS